Highrise alternative investment skyscraper

 EIS loss relief is calculated by multiplying your effective loss (the value you originally invested minus the return you realised and value of income tax relief you claimed) by either your marginal rate of income tax or rate of capital gains tax (dependent on which route you choose).

-For example: should a higher rate taxpayer investor invest £50,000 in an EIS opportunity, of which they have already claimed £15,000 back in income tax and only realised £5,000 in returns, they could then multiply their effective loss of £30,000 by their 45% rate of income tax to claim back a total of £13,500 in loss relief.
+Should a higher rate taxpayer investor invest £50,000 in an EIS opportunity, of which they have already claimed £15,000 back in income tax and only realised £5,000 in returns, they could then multiply their effective loss of £30,000 by their 45% rate of income tax to claim back a total of £13,500 in loss relief.

 Though there are a number of caveats to be aware of when claiming EIS loss relief, essentially investors can claim loss relief by completing the SA108 form on their annual tax return.
 To report on this section, investors must complete the 'Unlisted shares and securities' section, stating the effective loss to offset against income.